zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ### The explicit refresh

-When server data changes, the extension should take steps to keep the cache object data consistent with the server.
-In these instances, explicit refreshing of a cache object is necessary, for example, when the extension issues an AJAX call that changes server data.
+When server data changes, the extension should take steps to keep the data cache consistent with the server.
+Explicit refreshing of a data cache object is necessary, for example, when the extension issues an **AJAX** call that changes server data.
 There are methods that explicitly and proactively reflect server data changes on the client.

-**NOTE**: Issuing this **AJAX** call from an extension `DataContext` is best practice.
+**NOTE**: It is best practice to issue this **AJAX** call from an extension `DataContext` object.

 ```typescript